 Increasingly, healthcare information is being captured electronically and newer technology modes are being applied in many innovative ways to support efficient and effective clinical care.
 This major aims to promote understanding of Information and Communications Technology (ICT) concepts in healthcare including electronic healthcare records; healthcare data analysis; fundamentals of medicine concepts and disease classification; healthcare system interoperability and design.

 This major covers topics in the traditional areas of calculus and

 algebra.
 Single and multivariable calculus are covered, as well as topics in linear algebra, analysis and mathematical modelling.
 This major is available to all undergraduate students and may meet the NSW Institute of Teachers accreditation requirements for teaching Mathematics as a first subject in NSW state high schools.

-Students must maintain a grade point average of 5 or above to remain in the course.
+Students must maintain a grade point average of 5 or above to remain in the program.
 Those who do not maintain this average will be transferred to the Bachelor of Information Systems.

 Start your unlimited journey today.

 As a graduate of the advanced Bachelor of Information Systems you can look forward to opportunities as a: